Estimated reading time: 15 minutes

 How To Graduate Without Adding Extra Consumer Debt

-A school budget is the last thing you want to think about when you embark on your first adult journey but you should.
+A school budget is the last thing you want to consider when you embark on your first adult journey, but you should.

-I don’t think schools offer debt management degrees so either you buckle down or risk more debt than you can handle after school.
+I don’t think schools offer debt management degrees, so either buckle down or risk more debt than you can handle after school.

-A school budget is essential for most students I’ve talked to but the hard part is getting started and I’m going to show you how to budget the easy way.
+A school budget is essential for most students I’ve talked to, but the hard part is getting started, and I will show you how to budget the easy way.

-My first words of advice are to avoid credit card companies and on-campus marketing at all costs.
+My first tip is to avoid credit card companies and on-campus marketing at all costs.

-You don’t need one and if you do apply for a student credit card use it wisely or you will find out the hard way how fast debt can crush you.
+You don’t need one, and if you apply for a student credit card, use it wisely, or you will find out how fast debt can crush you.

 Creating A Back To School Budget

-I get so many emails from students wanting to know how they can budget their money when they go to school.
+I get so many emails from students wanting to know how to budget their money when they go to school.

-You may graduate with student loans but you don’t need to graduate with tonnes of consumer debt.
+You may graduate with student loans but don’t need to with excessive consumer debt.

-Budgeting doesn’t need to be stressful as it is fairly simple when you are dealing with money coming in and money going out.
+Budgeting doesn’t need to be stressful as it is relatively simple when dealing with money coming in and going out.

 It is when debt is factored in that things can get tricky because now you are faced with paying for something you’ve already used.

-Some people make a budget harder than it actually is but for newbies creating a school budget is the most terrifying part of the process.
+Some people make a budget harder than it is, but creating a school budget is the most terrifying part for newbies.

-It’s an important time in a student’s life and this is one area many graduates say they wish they had prepared better for.
+It’s an essential time in a student’s life, and this is one area many graduates say they wish they had prepared better for.

-Spending money frivolously while you are in school will come back to haunt you and being prepared means you’ve won half the battle.
+Spending money frivolously while you are in school will return to haunt you, and being prepared means you’ve won half the battle.

 Step 1: Setting Personal Financial Goals